United Feature Syndicate: History

 From 1936 to 1954, United Feature published their own line of comic books, using their comic strip features as characters.
 Lev Gleason, who in the 1940s and 1950s published a number of popular comics titles, was an editor at United Feature in the beginning, including the company's first title, Tip Top Comics.
 Three United Feature titles published more than 100 issues: Tip Top Comics (188 issues, Apr.
 1936–Sept./Oct.
 1954), Sparkler Comics (120 issues, July 1941–Nov./Dec.
 1954), and Comics on Parade (104 issues, Apr.
 1938–Feb.
 1955).
 The company even created its own original superheroes: Iron Vic, Mirror Man, and Spark Man (none of whom caught on).
 After ending the United Feature comics line in 1954, a few of their titles would be continued by St. John Publications.
 The rest of their comic book properties were acquired by Dell Comics in 1958.

 In 1968, United Features syndicated about 50 features to 1500 clients.

 In 1972, United Features Syndicate acquired and absorbed the North American Newspaper Alliance and the Bell-McClure Syndicate into its operations.

-In May 1978 Scripps merged United Feature Syndicate and the Newspaper Enterprise Association to form United Media Enterprises.
+In May 1978, Scripps merged United Feature Syndicate and the Newspaper Enterprise Association to form United Media Enterprises.
 United Media continued to syndicate strips under the United Feature Syndicate brand.

 In 1994, Jim Davis's company, Paws, Inc., purchased the rights to Garfield (including the strips from 1978 to 1993) from United Features.
 The strip is currently distributed by Andrews McMeel Syndication, while rights for the strip remain with Paws.

 On February 24, 2011, United Media negotiated with Universal Uclick (now known as Andrews McMeel Syndication) to distribute their 150 syndicated comic strip and news features, which became effective on June 1 of that year.
 While United Media effectively ceased to exist, Scripps still maintains copyrights and intellectual property rights.
-The United Feature Syndicate brand still continues to be used on many strips.